Mysterious Human Remains That Were Never Identified

-On February 25, 1957, a horrific discovery was made.
-A boy that couldn't have been more than 6 had been stripped of his clothes, thrown in a box, and left on the side of the road in Philadelphia.
+On February 25, 1957, a boy no more than 6 years old was discovered deceased, stripped of his clothing, thrown in a box, and left on the side of a road in Philadelphia.
 He was severely underweight, malnourished, and was badly bruised.
-His official COD was blunt force trauma.
+Authorities determined his official cause of death was blunt-force trauma.

-Not a single person knew who he was.
-There were no missing person reports matching his description, no fingerprints on file with the hospital, and no one ever came forward after word of his discovery got out.
-Police went so far as to enlist the help of a psychic to help solve this mystery, but the identity of the "Boy in the Box" still remains a mystery.
+No one came forward to claim his body.
+There were no missing person reports matching his description and no fingerprints on file with the hospital.
+Police went so far as to enlist the help of a psychic to help solve the mystery but had no luck.

 Then, in December 2022, Philadelphia police announced they had identified the Boy in the Box as Joseph Augustus Zarelli with the help of DNA.
 Police Commissioner Danielle Outlaw said of the case: “This announcement only closes one chapter in this little boy's story, while opening up a new one.”
 Joseph Zarelli's killer is still unidentified.

 'Who Put Bella In The Wych Elm?'Photo: David Buttery / Wikimedia Commons / Public Domain